Skip to main content

 1. Create a custom username and password for RTSP that is not used in any other system.
 We recommend that you generate a random long password for this purpose.

-2. Segregate your cameras on to a separate network, virtual local area network (VLAN), or virtual private network (VPN) that is not accessible from the internet or other untrusted systems.
+2. Segregate your cameras onto a separate network, virtual local area network (VLAN), or virtual private network (VPN) inaccessible from the internet or other untrusted systems.

-3. If you use a third-party cloud video integration, set up a VPN between the third-party system and your camera network as the RTSP authentication and connection is not encrypted when streaming video.
+3. If you use a third-party cloud video integration, set up a VPN between the third-party system and your camera network, as the RTSP authentication and connection are not encrypted when streaming video.

 4. Configure your external/edge firewall to drop RTSP traffic (port 8554).